-- 1. Click and drag a camera from the Device list to an unoccupied view cell. - 2.
+- 1. Click and drag a camera from the camera list to an unoccupied view cell. - 2.
 Double-click a camera on the camera list.
-The camera will be added to the first available view cell
+The camera will be added to the first available view cell.

-To deselect a view cell and return to the normal view, double-click on the view cell.
+To deselect a view cell and return to the normal view, click on the Restore button at the lower right of the window.
 You can also click on another view cell to continue adding other cameras.